varigence/docs/bimlflex/user-guide/extension-points.md

 ## Extension Points examples and reference

-The Extension Points are covered in more detail in the @extension-point-definitions document
+The Extension Points are covered in more detail in the [](xref:bimlflex-extension-point-definitions) document